 - Evaluate gene promoter regions for strong correlations with gene expression to identify genes that are under strong epigenetic control in the human brain that may be relevant to disease

 The lab has collected DNA methylation data for approximately 2 million CpGs and generated summary methylation phenotypes for approximately 12,000 unique gene promoters for correlation analysis with gene expression levels.

-The analysis has identified significant correlations between promoter CpG methylation and gene expression levels for genes that are differentially expressed between subjects with and without AD and provides a list of interesting genes for further study.
+The analysis has identified significant correlations between promoter CpG methylation and gene expression levels for genes that are differentially expressed between participants with and without AD and provides a list of interesting genes for further study.